n3554/n3554/technical_specification/parallelism.2.execution.policies.md

 }
 ```

-1. The class `sequential_execution_policy` provides a mechanism to require a standard algorithm invocation to execute in a sequential order.
+1. The class `sequential_execution_policy` is an execution policy type used as a unique type to disambiguate parallel algorithm overloading and require that a parallel algorithm's execution may not be parallelized.

 ```
 void swap(sequential_execution_policy& other);